sps992/sps-design-services/README.md

 **JS** - I used JSHint to validate my javascript code and it only flagged a couple of undefined function errors, however this is because it relates to a stylesheet from the Emailjs site which I do not have access to.

 **Python** - I installed [autopep8](https://pypi.org/project/autopep8 "autopep8" )  to tidy up my unruly code and make it more readable.
 I favoured this over my old technique of using an online linter as it is much quicker and more efficient.

+**Markdown** - I used a fantastic markdown extension in VScode to validate my README.md file called  [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint "markdownlint" )...
+I know creative right!
+Well what it lacking in creativity, it made up for in function and it simply just highlighted the errors with links for documentation for the correct syntax.
+Perfect.

+### Compatibility

+I ran my deployed app on Heroku through a site called [lambdatest](https://lambdatest.com/ "lambdatest" ), which tested my app extensively through a number of browsers and responsive tests that madesure it worked well across the board.

 ## Deployment